 Historic Restoration & Preservation

-The Bardavon and Ulster Performing Arts Center are significant historic, economic, and cultural anchors in our communities—and it’s our responsibility to keep them strong.
-This explains why restoration, preservation, and maintenance of the theaters are vital aspects of our mission.
+The Bardavon Theater is a significant historic, economic, and cultural anchor in our community—and its proper care is our responsibility.
+This explains why restoration, preservation, and maintenance of the theater are vital aspects of our mission.

-Thanks to our generous capital donors, we’ve made tremendous improvements to both of our structures.
-Over the past 17 years, we’ve spent more than $9 million on renovations and upgrades at our namesake theater to alone.
+Thanks to our generous capital donors, we’ve made tremendous improvements to our structure.
+Over the past 17 years, we’ve spent more than $9 million on renovations and upgrades.
 At UPAC, the list of nearly $3 million in capital projects we have completed since the merger with the Bardavon in 2007 is also impressive.

 Previous, ongoing, and new fund-raising efforts, such as the Campaign to Restore & Preserve the Broadway Theatre/UPAC and the Esplanade Walk of Fame have provided much-needed finances for capital improvements.
 But, in order to preserve and maintain our theaters for future generations, we have much more work to do.